-The raw materials must meet either c) or d):

-- c) Waste or residual products defined in accordance with (EU) Renewable Energy Directive 2018/2001.
-There must be traceability back to the production/process where the residual production occurred. - d) Primary raw materials (e.g., corn) must not be genetically modified.
-Here geographical origin (country/state) must be stated.
+The raw materials must be waste or residual products defined in accordance with (EU) Renewable Energy Directive 2018/2001.
+There must be traceability back to the production/process where the residual production occurred.

 Traceability must at least be ensured by mass balance.
 Book and claim systems are not accepted.